wsu718/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides structure that has clear meaning.

+This is critical for search engines, screen readers, and developers to understand what the code does.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block starts a new line, while inline does not.

+Block elements allow you to set a height/width, while inline elements do not.

 3. What are the 4 areas of the box model?

+Margin
+Padding
+Border
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Git allows developers to work collaboratively.
+Developers can create branches for their work and then easily (usually!) merge them into the main/master branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.